Why It Works

 In a small bowl, whisk together sauce ingredients and set aside at room temperature.

-Heat oil in an 8-inch nonstick or cast-iron pan over medium-high heat until shimmering.
+Heat oil in an 8-inch nonstick, carbon steel, or cast-iron pan over medium-high heat until shimmering.
 Carefully slip pancake into hot oil.
 Cook, shaking pan gently, until first side is an even golden brown (about 2 minutes).
 Carefully flip with tongs (be careful not to splash the oil), and continue to cook, shaking pan gently, until second side is an even golden brown (about 2 minutes longer).
 Transfer to a paper towel-lined plate to drain.
 Season with salt and cut into 6 wedges.
 Repeat with remaining 3 pancakes.
 Serve immediately with dipping sauce.